 After all, it stands to reason that if Company A has certain qualities and is currently your customer, then other companies that have those qualities have a better chance to become customers than those that don’t.

-Similarly, you may find that the majority of prospects who end up converting are customers who have been in the market for more than a year, so leads that have been looking for a solution like yours can be ranked based on how long their search has been in comparison.
+Similarly, you may find that the majority of converting prospects are customers who have been in the market for more than a year, so leads that have been looking for a solution like yours can be ranked by how long they have been searching.

 A key consideration when looking at lead scoring as a whole, however, is what algorithm you should use to score the leads comparatively.